meltinglab/hybrid-controller/README.md

 - Control System Toolbox

 ### Setup
-1. Clone the code or download the _.zip file_.
+1. Clone the code or download the _.zip_ file.
 2. Open the MATLAB project file `Hybrid-controller/HybridController.prj`

 ## Usage
-The Simulink model `Hybrid-controller/Simulation/HybridVehicle.slx` contains the PHEV plant in which has been integrated the controlle (with default drive cycle is the WLTP Class 3).
+The Simulink model `Hybrid-controller/Simulation/HybridVehicle.slx` contains the PHEV plant in which has been integrated the controller (with default drive cycle is the WLTP Class 3).

 ## Authors
  - Gallina Giuseppe